cloudflare/cloudflare-docs/content/rules/configuration-rules/settings.md

 [Mirage](/speed/optimization/images/mirage/) accelerates image delivery for your visitors based on their device.

-Use this setting to enable or disable Mirage for matching requests.
+Use this setting to turn on or off Mirage for matching requests.

 {{<details header="API information">}}